Akshat2634/Akshat2634/README.md

 ### Hi there 👋🏻

-I'm Akshat Sahu, Computer Science graduate at Stevens Institute of Technology.
-I am aspiring Software Developer and a Data Science enthusiast.
-I have experience working with a range of different programming languages and frameworks/libraries and I am always looking for opportunities to work on something new.
+I'm Akshat Sahu, a Computer Science graduate student at Stevens Institute of Technology.
+I'm an aspiring AI/ML Engineer and Software Developer with experience as an AI Engineering Intern at Future Path AI and a Software Engineering Intern at Nagarro.
+I have a strong foundation in Python, Java, JavaScript, and frameworks like FastAPI, Spring Boot, and Angular.
+My expertise includes Prompt Engineering, RAG, and working with LLMs such as GPT-4.
+I've developed projects in AI-assisted issue tracking, pet management, and document summarization.
+I'm always looking for opportunities to work on innovative projects and expand my skills.

 ### Portfolio Website